 The purpose of the annual External Examiner's written report is to help St Mary's University to judge whether a programme of study is meeting its stated aims and learning outcomes and maintaining the standards of the award(s) to which it leads.

 Annual written reports from External Examiners are an important feature of the University's quality assurance procedures.
 For all programmes, both undergraduate and postgraduate, the report is required after the meeting of the Programme Examination Board, held at the end of the second semester/academic year.
 Reports should be submitted within three weeks of the final meeting of the Programme Examination Board using one of the following templates.

-External Examiner reports are scrutinised within the University by the Pro Vice-Chancellor responsible for quality assurance, the Registrar and the QS Office.
-They are circulated to the Heads of School and the programme directors by the QS Office with a request for a response to the external (to be copied to the QS Office) which should also feature within its Programme Annual Monitoring Statement, particularly to address any specific issues outlined in the report.
+External Examiner reports are scrutinised within the University by the Pro Vice-Chancellor responsible for quality assurance and the QS Office.
+They are circulated to the Heads of Department/ Institute, Associate Deans Student Experience and the programme directors by the QS Office with a request for a response to the external (to be copied to the QS Office) which should also feature within its Programme Annual Monitoring Statement, particularly to address any specific issues outlined in the report.
 The Programme Board is required to discuss the External Examiner report and it must form a standing item at the appropriate meeting each year.
 The report must be made available in full to all students (not just Programme Reps) by appropriate means such as MyModules.
 This can be done with redactions if necessary.

-The comments of the External Examiners and the School responses are monitored by the School Teaching and Learning Quality Enhancement Committee (TLQE).
+The comments of the External Examiners and the Programme Directors responses are monitored by the Faculty Academic and Development Committee.
 Any points for action at University level are also noted and acted on as necessary.
-Where an external examiner raises a serious concern requiring urgent attention, an immediate response will be made by the Pro Vice-Chancellor or Registrar who will normally inform the External Examiner of any action or resolution of the issue.
+Where an external examiner raises a serious concern requiring urgent attention, an immediate response will be made by the Pro Vice-Chancellor who will normally inform the External Examiner of any action or resolution of the issue.

 External Examiners' reports form part of revalidation documents and may be viewed by QAA reviewers and Ofsted inspectors.